 The Keele University Hardship Fund

 The Keele University Hardship Fund (KUHF) is a discretionary fund which is available to students experiencing severe financial hardship.
+Students are required to complete an online application in order for us to make an assessment.

 Any Keele student (Undergraduate, Postgraduate, Home, International, Full Time or Part Time), and who has sought all available financial assistance.
 For instance, Undergraduate Students must have applied for your full student loan entitlement and have received the first instalment before applying for help from the Keele University Hardship Fund.